Shlawpers/trailarr-plex/docs/getting-started/01-first-things/environment-variables.md

 download attempt.
 If Plex already provides a trailer (type `clip` and subtype `trailer`), Trailarr logs `"Skipped trailer download for [title] - Plex Pass already provides trailer."` and does not download or replace the trailer.
+Both movie (TMDb) and series (TVDb) IDs are now supported.
+Plex is contacted only when needed and connection errors are logged instead of crashing the app.
 You can toggle this option from the UI under **Settings > General > Respect Plex Pass**, but a container restart is required for the change to take effect.

 ```yaml